 The Hatch-Waxman Act was enacted to solve this problem.
 Rather than go through the NDA process, the Act allowed generic companies to apply for FDA approval via ANDA, which is an abbreviated new drug application.
 If the generic manufacturer proved its drug was bioequivalent to the original, then it could be expedited.
 This process saved enormous costs and allowed the consumer to get quality medication at affordable prices.
-The cost saving generic was allowed on the market, but not before the brand company was allowed approximately twelve years of monopoly sales.
-This type of system assures proper financial incentives for research and development, while eventually bringing down the cost of medicine for the consumer.
+The less expensive generic was allowed on the market, but not before the brand company enjoyed approximately twelve years of monopoly sales.
+This type of system assures proper financial incentives for research and development via exclusivity, while eventually bringing down the cost of medicine for the consumer from the competitive influence of generic drugs.
 (Mossinghoff, 1999)

 Because biologics are different from traditional medicines, the FDA does not accept applications for approval via the NDA process.
 Biologics are approved pursuant to the Biologics Licensing Application (BLA), not the NDA.
 Under the BLA, Hax-Waxmann does not apply; therefore, there is no ANDA, or expedited process for proven bioequivalent drugs to bypass clinical trials.
-(Dinh, 2007) At present, generic manufacturers of biosimilars would not get the benefit of ANDA; rather they must redundantly go through the rigorous and costly NDA process.
+(Dinh, 2007) Historically, generic manufacturers of biosimilars would not get the benefit of ANDA; rather they must redundantly go through the rigorous and costly NDA process.

-Until congress approves some type of generic process for biologics, the U.S. will not have affordable generic biologics.
-The high cost of biologic medicine will continue indefinitely.
-This unique legal situation has caught the attention of lawmakers and the pharmaceutical industry.
+Just like other drugs, the public needs affordable generic biologics.
+Without changes in the law, the high cost of biologic medicine could escalate indefinitely.
+This unique legal situation caught the attention of lawmakers and the pharmaceutical industry.

 PhRMA (Pharmaceutical Research and Manufacturers of America), is a trade group representing U.S. biotechnical companies and pharmaceutical research.
 Billy Tauzin, a former congressional representative, is the CEO of PhRMA.
-Mr. Tauzin touts biologics as the cutting edge medicine that offers our brightest hopes for new treatments.
+Mr. Tauzin touts biologics as the cutting edge medicine that offers our brightest hope for new treatments.
 He states the cure for cancer will come from biologics.

-Acting before legislation has been issued regarding biologics, Mr. Tauzin argued that drug companies need protection from congress to provide incentives for pharmaceutical companies to continue to research and develop life-saving drugs.
-In his agency's web-site publication, he called for a twelve-year reprieve, which would allow pharmaceutical companies that develop biologic drugs, a twelve-year monopoly on the product before generic companies may compete.
+Even before legislation was issued regarding biologics, Mr. Tauzin argued that drug companies need protection from congress to provide incentives for pharmaceutical companies to continue to research and develop life-saving drugs.
+In his agency's web-site publication, he called for a twelve-year reprieve, which would allow pharmaceutical companies that develop biologic drugs a twelve-year monopoly on the product before generic companies may compete.
 (Tauzin, 2009).